fvaras/school_admin_backend/README.md

 - VS Code

 # Test
+## API
-For demostrative purposes you can find the API Swagger UI in http://3.85.201.107/schooladm/swagger
+For demostrative purposes you can find the [API Swagger UI](http://3.85.201.107/schooladm/swagger) in http://3.85.201.107/schooladm/swagger

+## Frontend
+You can test the API from this frontend system [SchoolAdmin](http://3.85.201.107/schooladmin) (http://3.85.201.107/schooladmin)

+## Credentials
+user: admin

+pass: admin